cockroachdb/docs/cockroachcloud/managing-cmek.md

 - You need a {{ site.data.products.dedicated }} cluster.
 CMEK is not supported for {{ site.data.products.serverless }} clusters.
 - Your cluster must be a **Private Cluster**, with no public IP addresses on its nodes.
 Refer to [Private Clusters](private-clusters.html).
 - You need a service account with `admin` privilege on clusters in your organization.
-You can provision service accounts with API keys in the cloud console.
+You can provision service accounts with API keys in CockroachDB Cloud Console.
 Refer to [Service Accounts](console-access-management.html#service-accounts).

 ## Overview of CMEK management procedures